zodern/meteor-cdn/README.md

 export CDN_URL="mydomain.cloudfront.com" && meteor
 ```

+## Demo
+A demonstration project is available at [https://github.com/NitroLabs/meteor-cdn-demo](https://github.com/NitroLabs/meteor-cdn-demo).
+The demo is also serving live from AWS at [http://cdn.nitrolabs.com](http://cdn.nitrolabs.com).

 ## Template Helpers
 CDN also provides a template helper to get the CDN_URL in your templates.